mphammer/NumPy-Tutorial-For-Machine-Learning/README.md

 "NumPy is the fundamental package for scientific computing in Python.
 It is a Python library that provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays..." - [NumPy.org](https://numpy.org/doc/stable/user/quickstart.html)

 **How does NumPy Relate to Machine Learning?**
-As the definition states, "NumPy is the fundamental package for scientific computing in Python".
-This means that popular Python libraries for machine learning are built on top of it (For example, [Pandas](https://pandas.pydata.org/docs/index.html), [Scikit-Learn](https://scikit-learn.org/stable/), and [matplotlib](https://matplotlib.org/)).
-It's common to use NumPy's n-dimensional array when using the other libraries or for the other libraries to have similar functionality.
+NumPy is the foundation for many Python libraries for machine learning.
+For example, [Pandas](https://pandas.pydata.org/docs/index.html), [Scikit-Learn](https://scikit-learn.org/stable/), and [matplotlib](https://matplotlib.org/) all use it.
+Functions from these libraries will often return NumPy's multidimensional array object or require them as input.

-The fundamental building block of NumPy is the multidimensinal array.
-The NumPy array can show up in different ways during a Machine Learning problem but it will commonly represent your Dataset, pieces of your Dataset, or ouput from methods like predicting values or calculating accuracy scores.
-Therefore, the most important things to know are how to look at values, create/read/update/delete rows (examples), and create/read/update/delete columns (features).
+NumPy's multidimensional array will commonly represent your Machine Learning Dataset, pieces of your Dataset, or ouput from methods like predicting values or calculating accuracy scores.
+Therefore, the most important things to know are how to look at values, do basic operations, and create/read/update/delete rows and columns from a two-dimensional array (ie a Table of Data).

 **Extra Learning**
 The guides on [numpy.org](https://numpy.org/doc/stable/user/quickstart.html) are very good and largely what this guide is based on.